 Unfortunately, he didn’t come back on time and the roast burnt to cinders.
 He was terrified and had no idea what to do.
 He ran to the nearest meadow and stole two billy goats.
 Pietrek couldn’t keep them still, so they ran away.
 They started head-butting before the assembled crowd.

 The mayor of the city thought it was hilarious and he asked the clockmaker to construct a special mechanism that will play this scene every day.

 Poznan Is Home to Polish Amazon – Allegro

 Poznań has a long and interesting trading history.
 Fairs organized in this city are still famous all over the world.

 Only a few people know though that Poznan is the capital of Polish e-commerce and innovations.
 Amazon is not popular in Poland because of Allegro- the biggest online auction website in the country.
 It was founded in Poznan in 1999.

 If you are looking for a great place to stay in Poznan, check out Sheraton Poznan.
-It’s a five-star hotel located in the city center, within the walking distance of the Old Town. Ławica airport is only 15 minutes driving away.
+It’s a five-star hotel located in the city center, within walking distance of the Old Town. Ławica airport is only 15 minutes drive away.
 I’ve been staying in Sheraton Poznan for a weekend and absolutely loved every second of our time there.

 Pin For Later:

 Have a question?
 Join our Poland Travel Support Facebook group, we will be happy to help you!